 Rare diseases are a priority area of research funding for the European Union.
-Further funding opportunities for rare diseases research are available in the Horizon 2020 Work Programme 2016-2017 for Health, demographic change and wellbeing.
+Further funding opportunities for rare diseases research are available in the Horizon 2020 work programme 2018-2020 for health, demographic change and wellbeing.

 Rare diseases are life-threatening and chronically debilitating diseases.
 Genetic factors play a role in a majority of these diseases.
 The impact on the quality of life of affected patients, of whom many are children, is significant.

 In the European Union, a disease is considered rare when it affects not more than 1 person in 2.000.
 This low prevalence is the common feature shared by all rare diseases, which altogether affect all biological systems.
 This nevertheless means that between 6 000 and 8 000 different rare diseases affect or will affect an estimated 30 million people in the European Union.

 Major investment, more than 1 billion euro, has been made from FP7 and H2020 to more than 200 collaborative projects related to rare diseases.
 Funded projects cover nearly all fields of medicine, e.g. molecular genetics, metabolic diseases, neurology, neuromuscular and musculoskeletal disorders, cardiovascular, haematological disorders, immunology, cancer, infectious diseases, nephrology, urology, mental health, ophthalmology and dermatology.
 The EU funding facilitated the formation of multidisciplinary teams from universities, research organisations, SMEs, industry and patient organisations from across Europe and beyond.

 E-RARE ERANET Co-fund supports joint calls for rare diseases with a view to better align national programmes.